AgnieszkaRaczynska/Weather_spotter/README.md

 # Weather Spotter

 Project created in Django 4.1.3.
 Application which enables checking the weather conditions (like temperature, pressure, wind) for the chosen city based on the coordinates.
-User needs to type city name in the search field.
+User needs to type the city name in the search field.
 This aplication was built using API of Openweathermap.org